TheScientist101/astra/JOURNAL.md

 ---
 title: "Astra"
 author: "TheScientist101 and grimsteel"
-description: "Autonomous FPV drone"
+description: "Astra is an open source, low cost, extensible brushed drone."
 created_at: "2025-05-23"
 ---

 ### Total hours:

-- TheScientist101: 35
+- TheScientist101: 36
-- grimsteel: 54
+- grimsteel: 55

 # May 23rd: